Verbal Behavior Milestones Assessment and Placement Program

-The Verbal Behavior Milestones Assessment and Placement Program (VB-MAPP) is an assessment and skills-tracking system to assess the language, learning and social skills of children with autism or other developmental disabilities.
-A strong focus of the VB-MAPP is language and social interaction, which are the predominant areas of weakness in children with autism.
+The Verbal Behavior Milestones Assessment and Placement Program (VB-MAPP) is an assessment and skills-tracking system to assess the language, learning and social skills of autistic and other developmentally disabled children.
+A strong focus of the VB-MAPP is language and social interaction.

 Development

 The VB-MAPP is based on the principles and procedures of applied behavior analysis (ABA), B.F.
 Skinner's behavioral analysis of language, verbal behavior and establishment of developmental milestones.

-The VB-MAPP was developed by Mark Sundberg, Ph.D., BCBA-D and is a continuation of the author's 30+ year research in language assessment and intervention as it applies to individuals with autism.
-A contributing author to the VB-MAPP is Barbara Esch, Ph.D., CCC-SLP, BCBA-D, a speech and language pathologist who includes an assessment of speech sounds with a guide for developmental progression called the Early Echoic Skills Assessment (EESA).
+The VB-MAPP was developed by Mark Sundberg, Ph.D., BCBA-D. A contributing author to the VB-MAPP is Barbara Esch, Ph.D., CCC-SLP, BCBA-D, a speech and language pathologist who includes an assessment of speech sounds with a guide for developmental progression called the Early Echoic Skills Assessment (EESA).
+The EESA was a subset of the VB-MAPP until 2023, when Dr. Esch expanded it to include a program planner, work packet, and a guide on how to use early echoic skills for assessment.